Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : Enum value must not contain empty value.

-**Description** : Emum must not be empty, or contain special character, like space, tab, etc. It will lead to code generation failure in downstream pipeline.
+**Description** : Enum must not be empty, or contain special character, like space, tab, etc. It will lead to code generation failure in downstream pipeline.

 **CreatedAt**: February 18, 2020